technix/atrament-web-ui/README.md

 | Esc | Show/hide settings dialog. |

 ## Single file build
-Default Atrament UI build is designed as web application for web server deployment.
+Atrament Web UI build is designed as web application for web server deployment.
 However, you may want to build your game as a standalone web page, which can be opened locally too - similar to Inky or Twine web export.

 All you need to do is to build your game with `npm run singlefile` command.
 The resulting web page will be in the `build_singlefile` folder.